 Hailed by The New York Times as an “especially impressive fine young pianist,” RICHARD DOWLING appears regularly across the United States and throughout the world in orchestral performances, solo recitals and chamber music collaborations.
 He has been acclaimed by audiences for his elegant and charismatic style of pianism which earns him frequent return engagements.
+He has received reviews that praise him as a “master of creating beautiful sounds with impeccable control of colors and textures,” as “a musician with something to say, the skill to say it and the magnetic power to make you want to listen” and for giving “a superb recital that left the audience craving for more at the end.”
+Works of Chopin, Gershwin, American ragtime and French Impressionism figure prominently in his repertoire.

-Richard Dowling has established himself internationally with performances in Austria, France, Germany, Italy, China, Hong Kong, Singapore, Malaysia, Australia and South Africa.
+Richard Dowling has established himself internationally with performances in Austria, France, Germany, Italy, Ecuador, China, Hong Kong, Singapore, Malaysia, Australia and South Africa.
 In the Far East, he has performed critically acclaimed recitals at the Shanghai Conservatory of Music, Singapore’s Victoria Concert Hall and the Istana Auditorium in Kuala Lumpur.
 He has also conducted guest master classes at the LaSalle-SIA College of the Arts and Young Musicians’ Society in Singapore and Hong Kong’s Academy for the Performing Arts, as well as at the Shanghai Conservatory.

 Richard Dowling enjoys a special affinity for France and its music, art and culture.
 He studied at the Conservatoire de Musique in Nice with the renowned French pianist Jeanne-Marie Darré, participated as a guest artist in the La Gesse Summer Festival, and received the Grand Prix from the French Piano Institute in Paris.
 He made his formal Paris recital debut at the Salle Cortot, and was subsequently invited to perform at the French Embassy in Washington, DC.
 Maurice Ravel and his music were the subjects of Mr. Dowling’s doctoral dissertation.
 His repertoire includes the complete solo and chamber piano music of Ravel and many works by Debussy, Fauré and Saint-Saëns.
 In recognition of his dedication to French musical art, Mr. Dowling was officially inducted as a Chevalier of the renowned Company of Musketeers of Armagnac, a honor society originally founded in the 17th century by D’Artagnan in southwest France.

 While studying at Yale University, Richard Dowling was honored with the Lockwood Award for performing the best recital and the Bruce Simonds Award for outstanding solo and ensemble playing; subsequently, he earned a Doctor of Musical Arts degree in piano performance from The University of Texas.
 His principal teacher was Abbey Simon.
-In the fall of 2009, he was appointed to the Board of the Yale University School of Music.

 In addition to his regular concert performances, Richard Dowling is frequently heard as a member of the artist roster of The Piatigorsky Foundation, a non-profit organization dedicated to bringing live classical music to audiences across America.
-Since 1994, he has performed over 1000 recitals under its auspices.
+Since 1994, he has performed well over 1000 recitals under its auspices.

 Richard Dowling makes his home in New York City.